 First Trimester Pregnancy Pains: When to Call Your Doctor

 While I am not a doctor myself, I have carried and birthed four children, and I consider myself qualified to provide advice on the subject of being pregnant.
+I've also done a lot of research and include the advice of OBGYNs, nurses, and midwives here.
 Though my goal is to reassure mothers (first-time mothers in particular) that those pains are usually natural and normal, the only way to be sure is to consult your doctor.

 Please note that I am not a medical professional.
 This advice is based on my experience through four pregnancies.
 Always talk to your doctor about any pain you experience.

 How Can I Tell the Difference Between "Normal" Pain and Worrisome Pain?

 During pregnancy, you become extraordinarily aware of every twinge, cramp, and kick you may feel.
 It's so hard to know which pain is normal and which is something to worry about.
 Mary E Fleming, MD, MPH, OBGYN says, "In the first trimester, I usually tell women if they have mild pulling, stretching, cramping pain that resolves with rest or water, then they don't need to worry.
 If the pain is sharp, severe, constant, getting worse, making her double over or accompanied by abnormal vaginal discharge or bleeding, then she needs to contact her doctor and arrange to be seen.
 If a woman is ever worried, she should always call her doctor's office and they can let you know if you need to be seen emergently or can schedule a regular appointment in 2-3 days."